 Monitoring for G.parviflora subsp. parviflora was completed at three monitoring sites; MP 8, MP 11 and MP 12.
-A decrease of one individual plant was recorded between 2021 and 2022 at the monitoring points (MP 8: 0 to 0 plants, MP 11: 11 to 10 plants, MP 12 7 to 7 plants) (Plate 10).
+Plant populations remain unchanged since 2022 across all monitoring points.
+MP 11 and MP 12 displayed 6 and 7 flowering (Plate 10).
 The total number of G. parviflora subsp. parviflora individuals across all monitoring sites is lower than that recorded in 2015.

-Plate 10: Grevillea parviflora subsp. parviflora abundance at monitoring sites (2015-2022)
+Plate 10: Grevillea parviflora subsp. parviflora abundance at monitoring sites (2015-2023)